jcalado/rt-4d-fw-beta/README.md

 # Changelog

+- Beta 23
+  - Fixed the DMR UI in the "extra" firmware when RX happens on the alternate VFO.
+  - No changes to "original" other than the version increase.

 - Beta 22
   - Fixed Radtel bug when changing the frequency step
   - Block TX with local ID as the DMR firmware refuses to dial it anyway.